Cleistocactus glaucus: Description

 Cleistocactus glaucus is a cactus species characterized by greenish-gray, columnar stems that branch from the base.
-These stems are typically 1 to 2 meters long and 3 to 4 centimeters in diameter.
-The plant features 12 to 18 obtuse, notched ribs that are 3 to 5 millimeters high.
-Areoles are white or brownish, are 2.5 to 4 millimeters in diameter and spaced 4 to 6 millimeters apart along the ribs.
+These stems are typically 1 to 2 meters long and 3 to 4 cm in diameter.
+The plant features 12 to 18 obtuse, notched ribs that are 3 to 5 mm high.
+Areoles are white or brownish, are 2.5 to 4 mm in diameter and spaced 4 to 6 mm apart along the ribs.
 These areoles bear chestnut-colored spines.
-Among the spines, there are 1 to 3 central spines that are stronger and measure 1 to 2 centimeters long and 7 to 9 radial spines that are 0.4 to 0.7 centimeters long; the uppermost radial spines are absent.
+Among the spines, there are 1 to 3 central spines that are stronger and measure 1 to 2 cm long and 7 to 9 radial spines that are 0.4 to 0.7 cm long; the uppermost radial spines are absent.

-The flowers of Cleistocactus glaucus are radially symmetrical (actinomorphic), straight, and tubular, measuring 3.2 to 4.2 centimeters in length.
+The flowers of Cleistocactus glaucus are radially symmetrical (actinomorphic), straight, and tubular, measuring 3.2 to 4.2 cm in length.
 They are orange-red in color and have an ovary covered with numerous scales.
 The stamens are white.
 Like most species in the genus, the flowers only partially open.
-The fruit is spherical (globose), red, and approximately 1 to 1.5 centimeters in diameter.
-Inside, it contains shiny black seeds that are about 1.25 millimeters long and 0.75 millimeters wide.
+The fruit is spherical (globose), red, and approximately 1 to 1.5 cm in diameter.
+Inside, it contains shiny black seeds that are about 1.25 mm long and 0.75 mm wide.